 English 15B is intended for students who are interested in writing short fiction; the course includes appropriate exercises, readings and critical analyses of published and student work.
+Students will practice writing various short fiction and will be introduced to the workshop method.
 (A, CSU, UC) (C-ID ENGL 200: ENGL 15A & ENGL 15B)